Maybenex1ime/Something_Personal/DD.md

     - Allow you to create a new game
     - 2.E) View
 3. Piece_Properties
-  - Include information about each chess piece
+  - Include information about each chess piece:
     - 3.A) Color (Enum Class)
     - Represent which side chess piece on
     - 3.B) Moves
     - Represent how chess piece move
     - 3.C) Type (Enum Class)
     - Represent which type of the chess piece
 4. Test folder :
   - Include test to make sure program works well
 ## Execution plan